 The Business Administration program is recognized training for the Alberta Achievement in Business Competencies (Blue Seal) Certificate.
 Tradespeople who obtain their Blue Seal certification may move into leadership, supervisory, entrepreneurial or other roles.

-Students are prepared for their career with a range of business knowledge and skills, resulting in a competent and skilled team leader.
-Graduates of this program are prepared for a variety of supervisory and management trainee positions in a broad range of employment settings, specializing in those areas of interest, experience, and greatest ability.
-Careers in accounting and finance, marketing, production and operations, human resources, and general administration are available to those graduates who possess the proper combination of business skills, experience, personal ability, and aptitude.
+The Business Administration program provides the student with a range of business knowledge and skills, which cross several disciplines, resulting in a well-rounded and highly skilled employee.
+Graduates of this program are prepared for a variety of entry-level administrative and management trainee positions in a broad range of employment settings, specializing in those areas of interest, experience, and greatest ability.
+Careers in accounting and finance, marketing, production and operations, human resources, and general administration are available to those students who possess the proper combination of business skills, experience, personal ability, and aptitude.

-The Business Management program is designed to prepare students for management and supervisory level positions in today’s fast-paced business environment.
-Its objective is to help students who are seeking to re-enter the business sector, or who are currently working and wish to upgrade their business and supervisory skills in order to further their career.
-Courses focus on professional skills required by today’s employers, including knowledge of how businesses utilize technology, e-commerce, business supervisory skills, business correspondence, project management, customer service, and marketing.
+The Business Administration Diploma is designed to prepare students for the demands of today’s fast-paced business environment.
+Its objective is to expose students to a vast array of business knowledge, management and administration skills, and practical tools that will assist them in dealing with situations within a business-related career.
+Courses focus on professional skills required by today’s employers, including knowledge of how businesses utilize technology, e-commerce, business correspondence, office procedures, project management, and employment success strategies.

-- A solid foundation in basic principles of a business environment, including current computer applications, marketing and sales, and customer service
+- A solid foundation in basic principles of a business environment, including current computer applications, marketing, accounting, and business law.

 - An introduction to the most relevant aspects of business management and administration

 - A solid knowledge of business practices and principles.
-It also develops the student’s ability to relate and apply this knowledge to their current work environment
+It also develops the student’s ability to relate and apply this knowledge to current social and economic conditions.

 Tuition fees include all materials and student manuals.
 Financial assistance may be available to qualified students.

 * Not all programs are offered at each location.

 Fill out the form below to request more information or apply for this program.